kaascevich/Rapid/Readme.md

 ## Documentation?

 I've documented everything to the best of my ability.
-However, at least for the time being, you'll need to build it yourself.
-(Unless SPM does something magical that I'm not aware of... 😏)
+However, due to an issue with the Swift Package Index, you'll need to build it yourself for now.

 To do that:
- 1. Open Xcode, and choose *Integrate* → *Clone...*
+ 1. Open Xcode, and choose *Integrate* → *Clone...* (or *Source Control* → *Clone...* on Xcode 14 or earlier).
  2. [Copy this link](https://github.com/kaascevich/Rapid.git), paste it into the search bar, and click *Clone*.
- 3. Once Xcode completes package resolution, choose *Product* → *Build Documentation* or hit ⌃⌥⌘D.
+ 3. Once Xcode completes package resolution, choose *Product* → *Build Documentation* or hit ⌃⇧⌘D.
  4. Wait for the build to finish.
 When it's done, the documentation window will open.
- 5. At the very top of the sidebar, open *Rapid*, and then open the *Rapid* under that.
+ 5. At the very top of the sidebar, expand *Rapid*, and then expand the *Rapid* under that.
- 6. There is no 6th step.